Feb 26, 2016

 This is where you’ll find those sugary cereals, Easy Mac, toys, sprinkles, and other items a kid will grab and beg their parents to buy.

-How to use this on your website: Use a floating sidebar to increase email opt-ins
+Increase website conversion rate tip #8: Use a floating sidebar to increase email opt-ins

 Remember the “eye level” trick that we talked about earlier?